dankoff/droms/README.md

 ```
 coverage html
 ```
-then open the chosen file inside the htmlcov/ in a browser
+then open the chosen file inside the **htmlcov** folder in a browser